 The audit committee, or the Audit Committee, of the board of directors of ACM Research, Inc., or ACM, consists entirely of directors who meet the independence requirements of the listing standards of Nasdaq and the rules and regulations of the SEC, as determined by the board of directors.
 The Audit Committee is responsible for providing independent, objective oversight of the financial reporting processes and internal controls ACM.
-The Audit Committee operates under a written charter approved by the board of charter of the current is available at directors. А copy media.corporateir.net/media\files/IROL/25/254659/acm-ac-charter-final.pdf.
+The Audit Committee operates under a written charter approved by the board of directors.
+A copy of the current charter is available at media.corporate-ir.net/media files/IROL/25/254659/acm-ac-charter-final.pdf.